tudelft3d/azul/README.md

 ## Compilation

 We have included an Xcode 10 project to easily compile azul.
-Note that older versions of Xcode cannot compile Swift 4.
+Note that older versions of Xcode cannot compile Swift 5.

 azul depends on the following libraries: [Boost](http://www.boost.org), [CGAL](http://www.cgal.org), [GMP](https://gmplib.org), [MPFR](http://www.mpfr.org), [pugixml](http://pugixml.org) and [simdjson](https://github.com/lemire/simdjson).
-These can be easily obtained using [Homebrew](http://brew.sh), but we provide bundled static versions of them for convenience.
+Most of these can be easily obtained using [Homebrew](http://brew.sh), but we provide bundled static versions of them for convenience.

 ## Licence